microsoftgraph/microsoft-graph-docs/content/get-started/ruby.md

 5. Under **Application Secrets**, choose **Generate New Password**.
 Copy the app secret from the **New password generated** dialog.

-	You'll use the application ID and secret to configure the app.
+	You'll use the application ID and app secret to configure the app.

 6. Under **Platforms**, choose **Add platform** > **Web**.